Archaeology-ABM/NASSA-hub/_posts/2021-11-09-ABMHandbook_post.md

 From the start, the book takes a hands-on approach to teaching the basics - and later on, the finesses - of ABM in an archaeological context.
 The programming language used throughout is NetLogo, but the concepts conveyed are applicable to any alternative of your choosing.
 Each chapter is accompanied by a dedicated repository on GitHub, so anyone interested can learn at their own pace.
 Congratulations to the authors on their publication and may the synergy between ABM and archaeology thrive and survive!
-And trade and move around on a GIS map and...
+And trade and move around on a GIS map and... <br><br>

+In case you want to jump right into the action: the *Young & Bettinger* model presented in chapter one and coded [here](https://github.com/SantaFeInstitute/ABMA/tree/master/ch1) is an excellent first introduction and will definitely whet your appetite.